Email: Ellen.Green [at] asu [dot] edu

 As with any academic, I strive to for a healthy balance between my research, teaching, and extra curricular activities.

 While in graduate school, I started running as a form of “motion therapy”.
 I ran my first 10k in my second year of my PhD program and have since completed several other races including my first half marathon in the fall of 2012 [the hilly Runner’s World Half in Bethlehem, PA].

 My passion for running eventually spilled over to swimming and cycling.
 I have completed 3 Sprint and 2 Olympic Triathlons.
-Perhaps one of the most gratifying of my accomplishments was beating my older brother in an Olympic Triathlon this past summer.
+Perhaps one of the most gratifying of my accomplishments was beating my older brother in an Olympic Triathlon in 2014.
 My personal goal is to complete a marathon and a century ride (my longest bike ride to date is 92 miles).

-I also enjoy hiking and have trekked several mountains up and down the east coast.
-My most recent victory was climbing Mount Washington via Huntington’s Ravine.
+I also enjoy hiking and have trekked several mountains up and down the east coast as well as in Arizona.
+A recent victory was climbing Mount Washington via Huntington’s Ravine.
 Huntington’s Ravine is noted as the most difficult trail in the White Mountains and it lives up to its name.

 Of course one must balance exercise with a healthy amount of culinary experimentation.
 Over the past couple of years I have sought to find the optimal recipe for several baked goods.

 @ ellenpgreen, 2013.
 All rights reserved